-- 314. PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS

-The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
-The teaching technique in each of the types of subjects in the curriculum is analyzed. - 315.
-PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS
+314. PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS Three hours The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
+The teaching technique in each of the types of subjects in the curricu-

-Principles governing the directing of learning of children in the elementary school will be taken up. - 317.
-PRINCIPLES OF KINDERGARTEN-PRIMARY GRADES TEACHING The course includes a brief history of past and present trends in kindergarten work; the capital of the child in these grades; the content of the curriculum for grades one, two, and three; and observations in actual classroom situations.
+- 315. PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS Three hours Principles governing the directing of learning of children in the elementary school will be taken up. - 317.
+PRINCIPLES OF KINDERGARTEN-PRIMARY GRADES TEACHING Two or three hours The course includes a brief history of past and present trends in kindergarten work; the capital of the child in these grades; the content of the curriculum for grades one, two, and three; and observations in actual classroom situations.